-- 1. A regular student will be considered as having satisfactory academic progress and "in good standing" if the following conditions are met at the end of the academic year: - a.
-Comply with all the established university regulations without being under probationary status. - b.
+1. Certification number 07-28 of the Academic Senate at UPRM establishes that a regular student will be considered as having satisfactory academic progress and "in good standing" if the following conditions are met at the end of the academic year:

+- Comply with all the established university regulations without being under probationary status. - b.
 Attains the minimum GPA allowed according to the number of years completed at UPRM: